 Team Action Zone (TAZ)

-The unique approach has helped TAZ in reaching various customer segments – from schools and activity parks to corporate event organisers and municipalities.
+The unique approach has helped TAZ in reaching various customer segments, from schools and activity parks to corporate event organisers and municipalities.
 With the platform already being used in more than 50 countries, the majority of sales have come from abroad.

 “Gamification is a huge trend, and ActionTrack makes it available to everyone,” CEO Kari Laurila told us a few years ago.
 “For example, teachers and education service providers can use it in teaching, resorts and hotels to develop activities for guests, and employees to make their workshops more engaging by turning them into a team game.”